r-spatial/r-spatial.org/projects.md

   [stplanr](https://github.com/ropensci/stplanr),
   [trajectories](https://github.com/edzer/trajectories),

-# Packages on GitHub, not on CRAN
+# R-spatial packages on GitHub, but not on CRAN

-A (not exhaustive!) list of R packages under development on GitHub but not on CRAN are:
+A (not exhaustive!) list of R packages (typically) under development on GitHub but not on CRAN are:

 * [ArcGIS-R bridge](https://github.com/R-ArcGIS/r-bridge), a bridge between ArcGIS and R, developed by [ESRI](http://www.esri.com/) (contains binary code)
 * [fuzzyMM](https://github.com/ngort01/fuzzyMM), a package for fuzzy map matching